Unisex public toilet: United Kingdom

 In 2015, unisex toilets were set to be introduced into every new school to be built in Scotland in a campaign to eradicate bullying.
 All future primary and secondary schools will have non-sex-separated toilets.
 In March 2017, the Glasgow City Council announced that toilets in school will no longer be labeled as 'girls' and 'boys' but instead be labelled as unisex to help students who may be struggling with the issue of gender identity.
 This will be implemented in three schools first.

 In the United Kingdom, unisex public toilets are sometimes found on university campuses.
 In early 2013, Brighton and Hove city council introduced unisex toilets.
 British universities including Bradford Union, Sussex and Manchester, had already or were in the process of building unisex facilities in 2011.

 Legislation and country examples

+Brazil

+The implementation of gender-neutral or unisex bathrooms, also called multigender toilets (banheiros multigênero), has sparked significant debate.
+Legislation varies across different states and municipalities.
+Some regions have introduced policies to promote the inclusion of gender-neutral bathrooms in public buildings and schools.
+For example, São Paulo has implemented measures to ensure that public schools provide gender-neutral bathroom options.
+These policies aim to protect the rights and dignity of transgender, travesti, and non-binary students, ensuring they have access to safe and inclusive facilities.

 Canada

 In April 2014, the Vancouver Park Board decided to install unisex toilets in public buildings, with different signs to identify them.
 Amongst the options discussed was the rainbow triangle (based on the pink triangle used during the Holocaust), an "all-inclusive" gender symbol, an icon representing a toilet or the phrases "washroom" or "gender-neutral washroom" placed on the entrances to the toilets.
 According to Global News, a Canadian online newspaper, many different regions across Canada offer unisex toilets and other gender-neutral facilities, but Vancouver was the first municipality to change building codes to require unisex toilets be built in public buildings.
 This movement, according to commissioner Trevor Loke, was aimed to make everyone feel welcomed and included: "We think that the recommendation of universal washrooms is a good idea [...] [w]e will be using more inclusive language based on the BC Human Rights Code."
 Some initiatives to make public toilets more diverse and inclusive have focused on language simply by using the phrases "toilet" or "gender-neutral toilet" in order to be inclusive of all genders and gender identities, or using specifically geared language such as "women and trans women" as opposed to just "women" (and vice versa for men and trans men).